mimiro-io/datahub/DOCUMENTATION.md

 1. No security / API gateway seured.
 All calls are allowed at the data hub API level.
 This mode can be used either when developing or when the data hub API is protected behind an API gateway that implements secure access.

 2. Data Hub Security.
-This involves a datahub allowing for the registration of clients and a public key.
-The client (often in this model another datahub) retrieves a JWT access token by sending a request (signed with a private key) to authenticate.
+This involves a data hub allowing for the registration of clients and a public key.
+The client (often in this model another data hub) retrieves a JWT access token by sending a request (signed with a private key) to authenticate.

 In secured mode, it is also possile to configure an OPA endpoint.
 OPA is used to authorize requests.
-Authorization is then based on a union of datahub ACL rules and OPA policy rules for the current user.
+Authorization is then based on a union of data hub ACL rules and OPA policy rules for the current user.

 Additionally, an external authentication provider can be configured to validate JWT tokens.
 This has to be an OAuth2 provider.
-The datahub will then validate JWT tokens against both the built-in provider and the external provider.
+The data hub will then validate JWT tokens against both the built-in provider and the external provider.

 The following environment variables can be set to configure the data hub security.